-Mars looked right.
-I’ve seen so many pictures (I’m a space/astronomy buff) that it was hard to go wrong.
+Mars looked as close as it could.
+I’ve seen so many pictures (I’m a space/astronomy buff) that for me it would be difficult to make it completely convincing.
 My question is: Why is Jason Bourne there?
-(Yes, he did a good job.)
+I thought he did a good job.

-I admit I saw the movie first.
+Field of Dreams: I admit I saw the movie first.
 It was quite a while later that I read Shoeless Joe.
 A few things were different, the reference to J.D.
-Salinger was changed, but overall it was true to the book.
-It was refreshing to see Darth Vader in civilian clothes.
+Salinger was changed, but overall, it was true to the book.
+It was also refreshing to see Darth Vader in civilian clothes.

-Short book, three long movies.
+The Hobbit: Short book, three long movies.
 Should have thought harder for the LOTRs.
-Hey, there’s that Office guy again (it was a good choice).
+Hey, there’s that guy from The Office again (it was a good choice).